 Potatoes absorb flavors the best while they are hot and while you shouldn’t add anything that can be spoiled by heat, you will want to add seasonings while they are still hot.
 A light mixture of oil with whatever herbs and spices you want can be added to the potatoes by tossing everything together in a large bowl.
 Now, for cold salads, its best to let the potatoes cool before completing your salad.

-What else goes in a potato salad?
-Salad dressings and/or mayonnaise are typical but as for the seasonings that’s entirely up to you.
+What else goes into a potato salad?
+Salad dressings and/or mayonnaise are typical but as for the seasonings, that’s entirely up to you.
 Try diced vegetables like onions, celery, carrots or whatever you have in the refrigerator.
 Fresh herbs and mustards are also good additions.
 Remember, if you are going to be making potato salads you will need to personalize your own recipe, its tradition.